 NORWEP partners that could help solve the challenges presented here, with relevant solutions, will have a great chance to do real business with CNOOC.

-(This is an exerpt from the Annual Offshore Oil & Gas Market Report 2019 - 2022 )
+This is an excerpt from the Annual Offshore Oil & Gas market report 2020 - 2023 .

 A comprehensive forecast of market trends and possibilities in the Chinese shipyards sector, covering the period 2018-2021.

 The report is prepared exclusively for NORWEP partners by Rystad Energy.

 This is an excerpt from the NORWEP's Annual Offshore Market Report 2018-2021.
 The full report can be found at:

 Winnng Contracts when Asian shipyards are awarded construction contracts for installations to be used on the Norwegian continental shelf.

 This report is the result of a study by INTSOK of global procurement processes, with a particular focus on the Norwegian continental shelf and identifying how, where and when INTSOK partners need to act to win contracts in a changing global oil and gas market.